jenningsloy318/super-skill-claude-artifacts/context-keeper-plugin/commands/context-keeper:list-context.md

 ## Arguments

 - `$ARGUMENTS` - Optional session ID to filter contexts.
-If omitted, lists all contexts.
+If omitted, lists ALL individual contexts across ALL sessions.

 ## Instructions